 Index funds tick two important boxes for investors.
 Since they aren't professionally managed, for one, they tend to have much lower fees than your average mutual fund.
 These investments also provide instant diversification by virtue of their wide portfolios.

 With those attractive characteristics in mind, we asked Motley Fool investors to highlight a few of the most attractive index funds.
 Read on to find out why Vanguard Information Technology (NYSEMKT: VGT), Vanguard Total Stock Market Index (NYSEMKT: VTI), and Vanguard Health Care Fund (NASDAQMUTFUND: VGHCX) all made the list.

 Continue Reading Below

-Dan Caplinger owns shares of Vanguard Dividend Appreciation ETF.
-Leo Sun owns shares of Tencent Holdings.
-Neha Chamaria has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Nestle and Tencent Holdings.
-The Motley Fool is short shares of General Electric.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
+Dan Caplinger owns shares of Apple, Vanguard Information Technology ETF, and Vanguard Total Stock Market ETF.
+Demitrios Kalogeropoulos owns shares of Apple.
+George Budwell has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Amazon and Apple.
+The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool has a disclosure policy.